BlindBoy123/BlindBoy123.github.io/README.md

 ***

-## CV
+## CV WRITING: REFLECTION
-### REFLECTION
+### Situation
-Situation - Learning to write a new langauge requires initial research in understanding what to use and how to use it, which in itself requires practice and 										time
+Learning to write a new langauge requires initial research in understanding what to use and how to use it, which in itself requires practice time

+### Task
-Task -  The main goal was to use Markdown language to not only show evidence of the presence of the language, but to also have a working version of my CV 						present on the file
+The main goal was to use Markdown language to not only show evidence of the presence of the language, but to also have a working version of my CV present on the file

+### Action
-Action - What actions taken were that, a lot of research was conducted around the use of Markdown language, via videos, forums, articles, etc. Afterwards, I 							needed to figure out how to use the language to write a working CV onto my file.
+What actions taken were that, a lot of research was conducted around the use of Markdown language, via videos, forums, articles, etc. Afterwards, I needed to figure out how to use the language to write a working CV onto my file.

+### Result
-Result - The outcome was to put the entire CV as an interactive document onto my file, as well as a download link.
+The outcome was to put the entire CV as an interactive document onto my file, as well as a download link.
 This taught me about the ways in which to use specific resources to my advantage.

 ### - Interpersonal Skills
 Important interpersonal skills that I have collected over the years: